-I carry out research on animal communication and learning.
+I carry out research on animal communication and learning, in the areas of Behavioural Ecology and Neuroethology.
 I use an information-driven approach to Animal Behaviour and Evolution to study animal decision-making during mate, food and habitat decisions.
-I am interested in studying how, in what circumstances and with what consequences animals use the information that they acquire from other individuals (social information), compared to their use of other types of information, like their natural preferences (genetic information) and personal experience (personal information).
+I am interested in studying how, in what circumstances and with what consequences animals use the information that they acquire from other individuals (social information, through social learning), compared to their use of other types of information, like their natural preferences (genetic information, through innate responses) and personal experience (personal information, through individual learning).

 My research is driven by three overarching objectives: 1) ANIMAL BEHAVIOUR: the study of the biological and ecological conditions under which the use of social information is adaptive and how can it impact species evolution; 2) BEHAVIOURAL NEUROBIOLOGY: the study of the underlying cognitive mechanisms by which animals acquire and use social information in different contexts; and 3) CONSERVATION BEHAVIOUR: the study of social information use in contexts that could be relevant to conservation problems.

-For more information on my research and on past and current collaborations see: https://sites.google.com/site/idabelab/home
+For more information on my research and pubications see: https://sites.google.com/site/idabelab/home

 Rodrigues, L.R., Figueiredo, A.R.T., Varela, S.A.M., Olivieri, I. & Magalhães, S. (2017) Male spider mites use chemical cues, but not the female mating interval, to choose between mates.Experimental and Applied Acarology, 71(1), 1-13.
 DOI:10.1007/s10493-016-0103-9 (IF2016 1,760; Q1 Entomology)